TinSlim/final-reality-TinSlim/README.md

 - Inventory will be used like a list of weapons.
 - If the victim's defense is more than the damage that it receives, the victim will only not receive damage.
 - Win, nextTurn and lose methods will be implemented the next iteration.
-- A turn finishes when a character receive damage (from an attack), and the next turn start at the same time.
+- A turn finishes when a character receive damage (from an attack), and the next turn starts if there is at least one character in the turnsQueue and there is not another character using the turn.
+- The method *startTurn()* in **Controller** class will be changed in the next iteration, the method calls *receiveDamage()*, but this will be changed to the method of the execution of the character's turn.